Je55ie555/steatosis-quantification/README.md

 }
 ```

-### License
+# License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This work is licensed under the MIT License.
+Please see [./LICENSE.txt] for more information.

-### Thank you for the support!
+# Thank you for the support!

 ```
 @software{reback2020pandas,